defcarlito/rl-performance-tracker-dashboard/README.md

 ![Demo of site](/public/ex/demo.gif)

-The filter options are a bit limited right now, I plan to add more in the future.
 You may either filter by limit *or* by date.
 The log in the middle of the site shows all the matches as a result from the filter.
 Click show details to view match stats and some other information about that match.
 The graphs on the right showcase my MMR change over `n` days, where `n` is the number of matches resulted from the filter.